CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 6.2.sec=In addition to the limitations set forth elsewhere herein, the Company shall not incur any indebtedness without the prior written approval of __________________ in {Manager.his/her} capacity as the Member.

-6.3.Ti=Liability and Indemnification of the {Member\Manager} and Affiliates.
+6.3.Ti=Liability and Indemnification of the {Member/Manager} and Affiliates.

-6.3.1.sec=(A)   Neither the {Member\Manager} nor any Affiliate of the {Member\Manager} shall be liable, responsible, or accountable in damages or otherwise to the Company or to the Member for any action taken or failure to act on behalf of the Company unless such action or omission was an intentional breach of this Agreement or constituted gross negligence, bad faith, or wanton or willful misconduct (collectively, "Misconduct").
+6.3.1.sec=(A)   Neither the {Member/Manager} nor any Affiliate of the {Member/Manager} shall be liable, responsible, or accountable in damages or otherwise to the Company or to the Member for any action taken or failure to act on behalf of the Company unless such action or omission was an intentional breach of this Agreement or constituted gross negligence, bad faith, or wanton or willful misconduct (collectively, "Misconduct").

-6.3.2.sec=(B)	Except with respect to Misconduct, the Company shall, to the fullest extent permitted under the Act, indemnify and hold harmless the {Member\Manager} and his her its Affiliates from any loss, damage, liability, or expense incurred or sustained by them by reason of any act performed or any omission for or on behalf of the Company or in furtherance of the interests of the Company, including any judgment, award, settlement, reasonable attorneys' fees, and other costs and expenses (which may be advanced by the Company) incurred in connection with the defense of any actual or threatened action, proceeding, or claim.
+6.3.2.sec=(B)	Except with respect to Misconduct, the Company shall, to the fullest extent permitted under the Act, indemnify and hold harmless the {Member/Manager} and his her its Affiliates from any loss, damage, liability, or expense incurred or sustained by them by reason of any act performed or any omission for or on behalf of the Company or in furtherance of the interests of the Company, including any judgment, award, settlement, reasonable attorneys' fees, and other costs and expenses (which may be advanced by the Company) incurred in connection with the defense of any actual or threatened action, proceeding, or claim.

 6.3.=[Z/ol-AA/s2]